cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata/updated-admin.md

 *Unsecured Endpoint:* GET /export-app/{app-id}

 This service exports a template in a format similar to the format required by tool integration.
+Please see [Template JSON](#template-json) above for more information.

 This service is not used by the DE and has been superceded by the secured `/edit-app/{app-id}` endpoint.
-Please see [Template JSON](#template-json) above for more information.
+There are still some utilities in the SCM repository that use this endpoint, however, so this endpoint will be retained until those utilities can be migrated.

 ## Obtaining an App Representation for Editing